Construction and glazing ideas to ensure your space is structurally sound, bright and practical

 Most roofs with a ridge height of at least 2.2m are suitable for conversion.
 Pre-1960s homes tend to have a steep roof pitch.
 More modern trussed roofs may require structural alterations.
 Roof windows are an economical glazing solution but a dormer increases headroom.

 Raise the roof

-Add a dormer or mansard with a sloping profile and flat roof to increase the amount of usable floor space and provide a view of the surroundings.
+Add a dormer or mansard with a sloping profile and flat roof to increase the amount of usable floor space in your loft bathroom and provide a view of the surroundings.
 This also creates some flexibility as to where to site the staircase.
 Homes with a hipped roof can include an upright gable end to provide more space.